opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Living, executable documentation that non-programmers understand.
 Always correct.
 * Feature file
     - Feature
     - Scenario - example of the behaviour for this feature.
-Simple, atomic.
+Simple, atomic. (e.g. I need a product in order to add it to a cart)
     - In order to...
     - Who gets the benefit?

+### BDD practice

 ## Migrating to Symfony one route at a time (Steve Winter)